Exclusive: DoubleLine's Gundlach says met with Gross on role at his firm

 NEW YORK (Reuters) - Jeffrey Gundlach, who runs bond firm DoubleLine Capital, an investment firm that has been a major competitor of Pimco, told Reuters on Friday that he and Bill Gross met last week to discuss a possible role for Gross at DoubleLine.

-Gross, who quit Pimco on Friday to join Janus Capital Group JNS.N, approached Gundlach early last week, which led to a meeting at Gundlach’s home in Los Angeles to discuss a range of issues, Gundlach said in an interview.
+Gross, who quit Pimco on Friday to join Janus Capital Group, approached Gundlach early last week, which led to a meeting at Gundlach’s home in Los Angeles to discuss a range of issues, Gundlach said in an interview.

 Gundlach said: “I am CEO of the firm.
 We talked about working together, but I was never going to be the ‘co-guy.’
 I am CEO.
 That was never going to happen.”